aganse/gpt_client/README.md

 # A simple Python-based OpenAI GPT client.

-Compared to the ChatGPT website, this tool is more configurable, is only a few hundred lines of code so is openly easy to understand/follow/modify, and it allows for use of GPT-4 and plug-in options (like inserting weblinks without paying the hefty monthly fee for ChatGPT-Plus).
+Compared to the ChatGPT website, this tool is more configurable, is only a few hundred lines of code in one module so is easy to understand/follow/modify, and it allows for use of GPT-4 and plug-in options (like inserting weblinks without paying the hefty monthly fee for ChatGPT-Plus).
 Note it does involve paying fees for the OpenAI calls - but for one's individual use rather than public internet app use by many people, the API fees are literally pennies per month.